Ultra-imperialism: Karl Kautsky's statements in 1914

 In 1914, Kautsky published an article on imperialism which subsequently was translated into English and published in the United States.
 In these, he argued there could be a way out of direful wars among the imperialist powers, a solution now named ultra-imperialism or super-imperialism.

 Kautsky elucidated this thought in the September 1914 issue of Die Neue Zeit.
 He described the current phase of capitalism as imperialism.
 In Marxist theory, imperialism consists of capitalist states superexploiting labour in agrarian regions in order to increase both the imperialist nation's productivity and their market.
 However, imperialism also required capitalist states to introduce protectionist measures and to defend their empires militarily.
 He believed that this was the ultimate cause of World War I.

 Kautsky noted that before the war while industrial accumulation had continued, exports had dropped as a result of a tendency of industry to expand out of proportion to agriculture.
-He pointed out that growing nationalism in the more industrially advanced colonies would necessitate a continuation of the arms race after the war and that should this occur, economic stagnation would worsen.
+He stated that growing nationalism in the more industrially advanced colonies would necessitate a continuation of the arms race after the war and that should this occur, economic stagnation would worsen.

 In Kautsky's view, the only one way in which capitalists would be able to maintain the basic system while avoiding this stagnation would be for the wealthiest nations to form a cartel in the same manner as which banks had co-operated, agreeing to limit their competition and renounce their arms race in order to maintain their export markets and their systems of superexploitation.
 In doing so, he postulated that war and militarism were not essential features of capitalism and that a peaceful capitalism was possible.